jdoleary/Spellmasons/docs/TasksCurrent.md

 - enemy that debuffs blessings
 - "heat seaking" missle unit, explodes on contact
 - Card: Mind Control (changes faction temporarily)
-- A spell that saves 40% of your current mana for next turn
+- A spell that saves 40% of your current mana for next turn (added to spreadsheet)
 - A spell where you can save some of your health, mana, stamina in a potion
 - What if monsters that go through portal come to next level with you, but you don't get more mana after the portal spawns
 - totems